How to Make Yogurt and Greek Yogurt at Home

 However, there are some disadvantages associated with making yogurt with freeze-dried culture.
-First of all, freeze-dried culture is not readily available.
-It can be only found in health food stores or online stores.
-Secondly, the incubation time is as long as 8 hours.
+First, freeze-dried culture is not readily available.
+It can only be found in health food stores or online stores.
+Secondly, the incubation time is 8 hours.

 Where to buy a freeze-dried yogurt starter?

 Our organic yogurt starter is an heirloom variety, which means you can reculture it from our first beginning culture multiple times.
 This yogurt is thermophilic.
-To be able to work with the culture, a yogurt maker is required.
+To work with the culture, a yogurt maker is required.
 These are moderately priced and may be purchased online.
-If you want a thicker, more traditional yogurt, our organic Bulgarian yogurt starter is a terrific place to start.
-It yields a very creamy, mildly sour yogurt with an excellent overall thickness.
-We instantly fell in love with this culture, and it has since become a regular part of our life here..
-If you’re searching for a yogurt that’s similar in thickness to commercial yogurt, this one is for you.
+Our organic Bulgarian yogurt starter is a terrific place to start if you want a thicker, more traditional yogurt.
+It yields a creamy, mildly sour yogurt with an excellent overall thickness.
+We instantly fell in love with this culture, which has since become a regular part of our life here.
+If you’re searching for a yogurt similar in thickness to commercial yogurt, this one is for you.